 In our quest for development and the modernization of our societies, we have to navigate difficult, sometimes hostile terrain.
 The Revised Treaty of Basseterre provides us with the means to do so, by way of deeper economic integration and more extensive functional cooperation.

-At this juncture, not only must we give more focused attention to implementation of that contract, but we must do so in a manner which is strategic, innovative and fearless.
-As individual citizens and as a community of nation states and territories we must leverage this integration movement to tackle our problems of high indebtedness, low employment, poverty, crime and security, climate change, food security, health related challenges, inactivity in our private sector and adverse conditions of trade and international commerce.
+At this juncture, not only must we give more focused attention to the implementation of that contract, but we must do so in a manner which is strategic, innovative and fearless.
+As individual citizens and as a community of nation-states and territories we must leverage this integration movement to tackle our problems of high indebtedness, low employment, poverty, crime and security, climate change, food security, health-related challenges, inactivity in our private sector and adverse conditions of trade and international commerce.